3dcitydb/importer-exporter/resources/3dcitydb/README.txt

 AN EMPTY POSTGIS-DATABASE HAS TO BE CREATED FIRST!
 THE SPECIFIED DATABASE MUST ALREADY EXIST ON THE POSTGRESQL DBMS SERVER!

-It also possible to fasten the setup by editing the batchfile CREATE_DB.bat in a way that it suits to the system environment.
+A more comfortable way is offered with the shell scripts CREATE_DB.bat for the Microsoft Windows family or CREATE_DB.sh for UNIX/Linux and derivates as well as MacOS X. They have to be edited first in order to call the corresponding CREATE_DB.sql SQL file

-Settings for batchfiles:
+Settings for the shell scripts are:

-set PGPORT  =  5432 (this is the default port) set PGHOST  =  your_host_address ('localhost' on local machine) set PGUSER  =  your_username ('postgres' is the default superuser) set CITYDB  =  name of the already existing empty PostGIS-database
+    PGPORT  =  5432 (this is the default port)
+    PGHOST  =  your_host_address ('localhost' for locally installed servers) PGUSER  =  your_username ('postgres' is the default superuser) CITYDB  =  name of the already existing empty PostGIS-database
-set PGBIN   =  path_to_psql.exe (e.g. 'C:\PostgreSQL\9.1\bin' or
+    PGBIN   =  path_to_psql (e.g. 'C:\PostgreSQL\9.1\bin' on Windows or
-			   'C:\pgAdmin III\1.14')
+			   '/usr/bin' on UNIX/Linux/MacOS X)

+On Windows machine, double-clicking the shell script is sufficient to run the process.
+On UNIX/Linux/MacOS X, you can run the CREATE_DB.sh script from within a shell environment.
+Please open your favorite shell and change to the "3dcitydb/postgis" subfolder within the installation directory of the Importer/Exporter.
+Enter the following command to make the CREATE_DB.sh script executable for the owner of the file:

+    chmod u+x CREATE_DB.sh

+Afterwards, simply run the CREATE_DB.sh script by typing:

+    ./CREATE_DB.sh

-When executed the user is asked for his PostgreSQL login-password.
+When executed the user might be asked for his PostgreSQL login password first.

-The setup procedure requires two mandatory user inputs:
+The setup procedure requires two more mandatory user inputs:
 1) Spatial Reference Identifier for newly created geometry objects (SRID),
 2) corresponding GML conformant URN encoding for gml:srsName attributes

 e.g. for Berlin these parameters are:
-Please enter a valid SRID (e.g. 4326 for WGS84): 3068
+SRID   : 3068
-Please enter the corresponding SRSName to be used in GML exports (e.g. urn:ogc:def:crs:EPSG:4326 for WGS84): urn:ogc:def:crs,crs:EPSG:6.12:3068, crs:EPSG:6.12:5783

-Values for WGS84 are suggested in brackets BUT these are nor default-values!
+SRSName: urn:ogc:def:crs,crs:EPSG::3068,crs:EPSG::5783

+Make sure to only provide the numeric identifier of the spatial reference system as SRID (e.g., the EPSG code).

+When prompted for input, the values provided in parentheses are only examples but no default values!
+Thus, if you leave the SRID value blank then spatial columns cannot be associated with a valid spatial reference system and hence will not be created.

-If no numeric value is set for the SRID-variable spatial columns can't be created.
-To change the reference system afterwards the function util_change_db_srid found in the geodb_pkg.schema can be used.
+To change the reference system after having set up an instance of the 3D City Database, the SQL script util_change_db_srid found in the geodb_pkg.schema can be used.
 To avoid any errors, loss of data or long waiting times this function should be executed on an empty database.

 6. Database deletion